immunefi-team/Bounty_Boosts/Puffer Finance/28630 - [SC - Insight] Improper Validation for Partial Filling of INCH....md

 # Improper Validation for Partial Filling of 1INCH_ROUTER Orders

-Submitted on Thu Feb 22 2024 12:40:15 GMT-0400 (Atlantic Standard Time) by @offside0011 for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 22nd 2024 at 18:40:15 UTC by @offside0011 for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28630